Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### EC transition

-DTS allows to perform full Embedded Controller firmware transition from the proprietary vendor EC firmware, to the Dasharo EC firmware.
+DTS allows performing full Embedded Controller firmware transition from the proprietary vendor EC firmware to the Dasharo EC firmware.
 Currently, this functionality is supported on the [NovaCustom NS5x/NS7x](/variants/novacustom_ns5x_tgl/releases/)) and [NovaCustom NV4x](/variants/novacustom_nv4x_tgl/releases/) only.